shopsys/shopsys/docs/installation/application-configuration.md

 # Application Configuration

-The application is configurable by [symfony configuration files](https://symfony.com/doc/4.4/configuration.html#configuration-parameters) or via environment variables which allows you to overwrite them.
+The application is configurable by [Symfony configuration files](https://symfony.com/doc/4.4/configuration.html#configuration-parameters) or via environment variables which allows you to overwrite them.

 - [Configuration by parameters](#configuration-by-parameters)
 - [Configuration by environment variables](#configuration-by-environment-variables)